How To Relieve Back Pain

 I usually recommend heat because ice can sometimes make the muscles tighten up.
 Jump on a discovery call for specific advice for your situation,

 If your mattress is over 10 years old you may wish to consider changing it.
-I have seen people spend over £30,000 on mattresses with nil benefit and then have 3 session of physio which resolved it!
-So be careful don’t spend silly money before you have seen whether theres a simple alternative instead.
+I have seen people spend over £30,000 on mattresses with nil benefit and then have 3 sessions of physio which resolved it!
+So be careful don’t spend silly money before you have seen whether there’s a simple alternative instead.

 People are different and you may have to play about the different toppers to see what suits you.
 A lot of companies allow you to return the mattresses if you don’t get on with it.

 Yes, pillows can make a difference.
 We usually recommend 2 medium size pillows if lying supine (on your back) or on your side.
 Sometimes popping a pillow between your knees can help relieve pressure too.

 Positions To Ease Back Pain